glennraya/homehunter/README.md

 ## Introduction

-This is a free, open-source website landing template styled using Tailwindcss.
-You are free to use and modify it as needed.
+This is a free, open-source website landing template styled using Tailwindcss leveraging ViteJS for asset bundling.
+Feel free to use and adapt it according to your requirements.
+The template is in plain HTML5, so you could easily integrate this to any front-end framework of your choice.

 ## Features